Black Male Wounded Healers: Overcoming by Word of Our Testimonies

-A Spoken-Word Performance Written and Composed by Dr. Timothy Berry
+A Spoken-Word Performance Written Composed, and Directed by Dr. Timothy Berry

 Performed by Dr. Timothy Berry and Michael Berry

 Paintings by Derrick Abner and Olivia Berry